CaptainCodeman/rdx-model/readme.md

 }

 export default createModel({
-  // our initial state (will be used if nothing has been provided by any
+  // our initial model state
-  // persistence plugin)
   state: <TodosState>{
     entities: {},
     ids: [],
     selected: 0,
     loading: false,
   },

-  // our reducers
+  // our state reducers
   reducers: {
     // select indicates the selected todo id, it will be called when we go
     // to a route such as /todos/123